ipython/ipyparallel/docs/source/multiengine.rst

     ----> 1 1/0
     ZeroDivisionError: integer division or modulo by zero

-If you are working in IPython, you can simple type ``%debug`` after one of these :exc:`CompositeError` exceptions is raised, and inspect the exception
+If you are working in IPython, you can type ``%debug`` after one of these :exc:`CompositeError` exceptions is raised and inspect the exception:
-instance:

 .. sourcecode:: ipython